xaviervalarino/portfolio/src/case-studies/botanic.md

 - Empowered them to solve their own problems
 - Had a  set curriculum or system for the things that were being taught
 - Assigned Homework and worksheets\
+\
-_"... helped me think things through on my own"_
+_"They helped me think things through on my own"_
 - There was a strong bias towards female helpers, who were perceived as less judgmental / prescriptive